armijnhemel/devicecode/doc/design_free_text.md

 # Design: parsing free text

-In the pages of the various Wikis there is useful information stored in non-structured data, for example boot log information, output of `/proc/cpuinfo` and `/proc/pci`, nvram contents, output of `dmesg`, and so on.
+In the pages of the various Wikis there is useful information stored in data that is mostly unstructured, for example boot log information, output of `/proc/cpuinfo` and `/proc/pci`, nvram contents, output of `dmesg`, and so on.